Vincent Vaas: Career

 He loved drama from the time he was at the school.
 He took to the streets by singing Christmas carols and gradually became a prominent actor in plays staged in the village huts including; Maraka Dayadaya, Sinhala Kolla and Yuddha Bhoomiya and Veniciye Welenda.
 However his father thought of rescuing his son from drama mania and sent him to a grocery store in Balangoda to gain experience in retail.
 After 10 months of being frustrated with the boring life at the grocery store, Vaas came back to the village to achieve his success in drama.

 After few years, Benedict Fernando directed him to the performance on the public stage.
 He had the opportunity to act in the play Bhayanaka Mankollaya co-produced by Benedict Master and Matthias Fernando.
 It was during this time that Vass emerged as a singer.
 He received the opportunity to sing the songs Naade Naade, Vida Satana Maala, Ae Mal Uyane, Nimala Sri Saara in Radio Ceylon under the guidance of H. W.W.
 Rupasinghe and Tabla Master J. A. Podi Appuhamy.

 Meanwhile, he met the musician R. Muttusamy who introduced Vass to cinema.
 Vaas made his debut cinema appearance in the film Ahankara Sthree directed with A. B. Raj with the popular role 'Juwan'.
 Then his notable role came through the film Sandesaya directed by Lester James Peries.
 In the film, he played as the 'Sandeshaya Carrier' who later became the prisoner of the Portuguese.
 Later, he has played a variety of roles in a number of films.
 In Duppathage Duka, he acted as IGP, a father in Vanamohini and as Muthusami, the boat owner in Ranmuthu Duwa.
-The he played as Bandusena in Gatavarayo, as Vijaya's brother in Eya Dan Loku Lamayek, as Nade Guru in Christhu Charithaya, as Nadeeka's father in Vajira and as Kalang's father in Podi Wije and played as Vijay's father in Waradata Danduwam.
+Then he played as Bandusena in Gatavarayo, as Vijaya's brother in Eya Dan Loku Lamayek, as Nade Guru in Christhu Charithaya, as Nadeeka's father in Vajira and as Kalang's father in Podi Wije and played as Vijay's father in Waradata Danduwam.
 In the film Uthumaneni directed by Gamini Fonseka, Vass acted as a bedridden paraplegic.
 From 1954 to 2004, he contributed with more than 70 films across many genre.

 In 2002, he was awarded with Rana Thisara Lifetime Award at the 27th Sarasaviya Awards.